 Cocoa powder and cacao powder provide all of the health benefits of chocolate without the calories from added sugars.
 These powders offer double the amount of antioxidants as a bar of dark chocolate and as much fibre as most fruits and vegetables.

 If you’ve not yet benefited from the amazing power of raw cacao, I’ll first list 7 health benefits of adding raw cacao to your diet:

-7 Finally, raw cacao is a powerful superfood that helps regulate your sleep.
-Cocoa and cacao powder are also a rich source of many essential minerals, including magnesium, copper and iron.
+- Finally, raw cacao is a powerful superfood that helps regulate your sleep.
+Cocoa and cacao powder are also rich sources of many essential minerals, including magnesium, copper and iron.

 These brownies are made by my sister Hilary every day at Select Stores Dalkey.
 They’re a real crowd-pleaser.
 High in vitamin C, vitamin E, dietary fibre, essential fats and protein, low GL as well as sugar-free, dairy-free, gluten-free and vegetarian.